Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect/README.md

 ![Need admin approval](./ReadmeFiles/NeedAdminApproval.JPG)

+This step uses the `prompt=admin_consent' option provided in the [OAuth 2.0 authorization code grant](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-protocols-oauth-code#request-an-authorization-code) to provide the administrator an option to consent for the entire tenant.

+You can also use the [admin consent endpoint](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent#using-the-admin-consent-endpoint) to provision the app in the chosen tenant.

 #### Sign in

 Once you signed up, you can either click on the `Todo` tab or the `sign in` link to gain access to the application.
 Note that if you are selecting **sign in** in the same session in which you signed up, you will automatically sign in with the same account you used for signing up.